naimuddin01/ema-john-simple/README.md

 3. **Shopping Cart:** Add items to the cart and manage quantities.
 Easily review and modify your cart's contents.

-4. **Secure Checkout:** Integration with PayPal and SSL for secure and trusted payment processing.
+4. **Secure Checkout:** Integration with SSL for secure and trusted payment processing.

 5. **Order History:** Completed orders are automatically logged in the user's profile.
 Easily track past orders and reorder favorite items.